 Hello, I'm Becky.
 I have this tendency to walk around a lot -- often with a camera.
-Sometimes, my hands will gain sentience and urge me to press the shutter button of said camera.
+Sometimes, some something will catch my attention and I will press the shutter button of said camera.
 Later, I may or may not have hundreds of photos.
-In those hundreds of digital files, there are sometimes gems.
+In those hundreds of digital files, there are often a few gems.

 Contrary to this website's subhead, I'm not entirely comfortable calling myself a photographer.
 I like to look around and notice and [attempt to] understand context.
 Photography is, to me, one of the most organic ways to do that.
 Unfortunately, a camera doesn't have the dynamic range of the human eye.
 A photo can, however, take a place or a moment or a feeling, something utterly intangible and unique to our own experience of the world, and turn it into something real, solidified, and that transcends the beholder.